Aadarsh131/The-Rust-programming-language/Chapter 04. Understanding Ownership/4.1 What is Ownership?/ownership.md

         let s = String::from("hello"); // s is valid from this point forward
         // do stuff with s
     }                                  // this scope is now over, and s is no
-                                       // longer valid, Rust calls drop automatically at the closing curly bracket
+                                       // longer valid, Rust calls "drop" automatically at the closing curly bracket

     ```
     >Note: In **C++**, this pattern of deallocating resources at the end of an item’s lifetime is sometimes called **Resource Acquisition Is Initialization (RAII)** .

-### Shallow copy(move in Rust)
+### Shallow copy (move in Rust)
 Normal copy is done here, as Normal datatype's value(integer, bool, float, char etc) is fixed and is  know at compile time.
 Also these values will be pushed onto the stack

+> Rust has a special annotation called the `Copy` trait that we can place on types that are stored on the stack.
+If a type implements the `Copy` trait, variables that use it do not move, but rather are trivially copied, making them still valid after assignment to another variable.
+>
+> So, what types implement the `Copy` trait? check the documentation for the given type to be sure, but as a general rule, any group of simple `scalar values` can implement `Copy`, and nothing that requires allocation or is some form of resource can implement `Copy`.
+Here are some of the types that implement `Copy`:
+> - All the integer types, such as `u32`.
+> - The Boolean type, `bool`, with values `true` and `false`.
+> - All the floating-point types, such as `f64`.
+> - The character type, `char`.
+> - Tuples, if they only contain types that also implement `Copy`.
+For example, (`i32`, `i32`) implements `Copy`, but (`i32`, `String`) does not.
+>
+> Rust won’t let us annotate a type with `Copy` if the type, or any of its parts, has implemented the `Drop` trait.
+If the type needs something special to happen when the value goes out of scope and we add the `Copy` annotation to that type, we’ll get a "compile-time error".

-There’s no difference between "deep" and "shallow " copying here, as we are not interacting with heap memory, so calling `clone` wouldn’t do anything different from the usual "shallow" copying, and so, we can leave it out.
+There’s no difference between "deep" and "shallow " copying here, as by default integer type implements `Copy` trait (since, we dont have to interact with heap memory), so calling `clone` wouldn’t do anything different from the usual "shallow" copying, and so, we can leave it out.
 Also the copies of actual values are quick to make here.

-    // GO THROUGH IT LATER-
-    Rust has a special annotation called the Copy trait that we can place on types that are stored on the stack, as integers are (we’ll talk more about traits in Chapter 10).
-If a type implements the Copy trait, variables that use it do not move, but rather are trivially copied, making them still valid after assignment to another variable.

-    Rust won’t let us annotate a type with Copy if the type, or any of its parts, has implemented the Drop trait.
-If the type needs something special to happen when the value goes out of scope and we add the Copy annotation to that type, we’ll get a compile-time error.
-To learn about how to add the Copy annotation to your type to implement the trait, see “Derivable Traits” in Appendix C.

-    So, what types implement the Copy trait?
-You can check the documentation for the given type to be sure, but as a general rule, any group of simple scalar values can implement Copy, and nothing that requires allocation or is some form of resource can implement Copy.
-Here are some of the types that implement Copy:

-    - All the integer types, such as u32.
-    - The Boolean type, bool, with values true and false.
-    - All the floating-point types, such as f64.
-    - The character type, char.
-    - Tuples, if they only contain types that also implement Copy.
-For example, (i32, i32) implements Copy, but (i32, String) does not.

 ##### Stack-Only Data: Copy